bragerosberg/bragerosberg/README.md

 </br>

 ### Full Stack JavaScript Developer
-* I'm currently working on my [portfolio website][website]! :pencil2:
+* I'm currently working on multiple personal projects! :pencil2:
-* I'm eager to learn new frameworks and technologies! :computer:
+* I'm eager to try my ideas and gets excited to learn new frameworks and technologies! :computer:

 </br>